By Amy Stephens

 But for folks who just don’t have an interest in history—does my museum work really matter?
 They don’t really care about exhibits, right?
 They’d rather be golfing or gardening.
 It’s a question that many historically-minded people and organizations have grappled with.

-Anita Schlaht, the director of the Edmond Historical Society and Museum, is among those who seek to express the importance of history to the uninterested.
+Anita Schlaht, the director of the Edmond History museum, is among those who seek to express the importance of history to the uninterested.
 “At a recent community meeting this topic came up, and I was disturbed to realize the lack of understanding among this group of what we do at the museum, why we do it, and why it is important,” stated Anita.

 She recently received a value statement from The History Relevance Campaign that identifies “The Value of History: Seven Ways it is Essential.”
 It basically started as a grassroots movement by public historians to support anyone, especially educators and small museums, who are being questioned about the value of sharing history.